Edward Furlong

 Edward Walter Furlong (born August 2, 1977) is an American actor.
 He won a Saturn and an MTV Movie Award for his breakthrough performance at age 13 as John Connor in James Cameron's 1991 science fiction action film Terminator 2: Judgment Day.

 Following Terminator 2: Judgment Day, Furlong earned a second Saturn Award nomination for his work in Pet Sematary Two (1992) and gave an Independent Spirit Award-nominated turn in American Heart (1992).
 He also won a Young Artist Award for his performance in A Home of Our Own (1993).
 Furlong starred in the 1998 films Pecker and American History X, receiving another Young Artist Award nomination for his work in American History X. He played leading roles in Detroit Rock City (1999) and Animal Factory (2000).

-As an adult, Furlong's career has been affected by substance abuse and addiction.
-He underwent drug rehabilitation in 2017.
+As an adult, Furlong's career has been affected by substance use.
+He has spent time in jail and in drug rehabilitation.
+In 2022, he announced that he had reached four years of sobriety.

 Early life

 Edward Furlong was born August 2, 1977 in Glendale, California.
 The son of Eleanor Torres (née Tafoya), Furlong is of Mexican descent on his mother's side and has also described himself as "part Russian".
 Furlong has a maternal half-brother, Robert, who was born in 1981.
 As of 1991, Furlong had never met his biological father.

 In the early part of Furlong's childhood, he and his half-brother were raised by his mother and his stepfather, Torres's then-husband Moises Torres.
 The couple's marriage ended before Furlong appeared in Terminator 2.
 Furlong began residing with his aunt, Nancy Tafoya, and his mother's half-brother, Sean Furlong, in 1990 following a disagreement with his mother.
 A custody battle between Furlong's mother and his aunt and uncle followed.
 Nancy Tafoya and Sean Furlong obtained custody of Furlong.
-Initially, the two served as Furlong's managers.
+Initially, when Furlong became an actor, the two served as his managers.

-Furlong's tutor, Jacqueline Domac, engaged in a romantic relationship with him when he was a minor.
-The two met on the set of Terminator 2 when Furlong was 13 and eventually began living together.
-When California's statutory rape law was changed in 1994 to allow the prosecution of adult women who have sex with minors, Furlong's uncle, Sean Furlong, filed a statutory rape complaint against Domac; he was unsuccessful in having Domac prosecuted.
-In 1999, Domac sued Furlong and claimed that he had subjected her to domestic violence.
+Furlong's uncle, Sean Furlong, filed a statutory rape complaint against Furlong's tutor, Jacqueline Domac.
+Domac engaged in a romantic relationship with Furlong when he was a minor.
+Sean Furlong was unsuccessful in having Domac prosecuted.

 Furlong did not complete high school.